matrix-org/synapse/docs/specification.rst

    | #bike   >> !4rguxf:matrix.org  |
    |________________________________|

+..
+TODO kegan
+   - show the actual API rather than pseudo-API?

 Identity
 --------

 Users in Matrix are identified via their user ID.
 However, existing ID namespaces can also be used in order to identify Matrix users.
-A Matrix "Identity" describes both the user ID and any other existing ID namespaces *linked* to their account.
+A Matrix "Identity" describes both the user ID and any other existing IDs from third party namespaces *linked* to their account.

 Matrix users can *link* third-party IDs (3PIDs) such as email addresses, social network accounts and phone numbers to their